Professor and Chair, Department of Physics and Astronomy,

 astronomy, science education and outreach, nuclear weapons and waste disposal

-twenty-five years, beginning with her work on the UHURU satellite (and the 4U catalog),
+satellites beginning with the UHURU satellite (and helping to compile the 4U catalog), prior to

 pulsations were then used to show that transient X-ray sources were in binary systems.
 Her thesis